Bash Brothers: Oakland A's

 Costacos Brothers Inc., a poster company, had already planned a photo shoot with the slugging duo for a concept that was originally titled the "Blast Brothers", but the advent of the forearm bashing motivated a change to the "Bash Brothers".
 While the industry standard at the time was to show action shots of athletes, Costacos Brothers gave their subjects amusing personas matched with catchy slogans.
 The Bash Brothers poster was patterned after characters popularized by comedians Dan Aykroyd and John Belushi.
 Canseco and McGwire were made to look like a bigger and meaner version of The Blues Brothers who were also partial to some yellow in their attire—yellow being an A's team color along with green.
-Wearing black suits, black shoes, black hats, black sunglasses, yellow socks, yellow shirts, skinny ties, and fedora hats, the duo posed in front of an Oakland Police patrol car while holding giant 5 ft baseball bats.
+Wearing black suits, black shoes, black hats, black sunglasses, yellow socks, yellow shirts, green skinny ties, and fedora hats, the duo posed in front of an Oakland Police patrol car while holding giant 5 ft baseball bats.
 The poster sold 50,000 copies in the San Francisco Bay Area in less than three weeks.
 It was as popular as any poster that Costacos had done, and it received immense press coverage.

 Due to the frequency and distance of their home runs, the Bash Brothers were a popular attraction in every American League city.
 McGwire became the first player in major league history to hit 30 home runs in each of his first four seasons (1987–1990), and Canseco led the majors in homers for the second time with 44 in 1991.
 However, the Athletics finished in fourth place in the AL West in 1991 after having made three straight trips to the World Series.
 At the trade deadline in 1992, Oakland traded Canseco to the Texas Rangers for outfielder Rubén Sierra, relief pitcher Jeff Russell, and starting pitcher Bobby Witt.
 The A's at the time were 27 games above .500 and leading their division by 7 1/2 games, but they had played 34 of 131 games without Canseco, and were seeking to strengthen their pitching.
 He had homered 231 times with the A's since 1985, and was arguably the biggest celebrity in baseball at the time.
 However, Canseco had played over 135 games in a season just once since 1988, and his off-the-field antics had drawn criticism as well.